MicrosoftDocs/mesh-docs/mesh/Resources/immersive-spaces-known-issues.md

 # Active known issues and limitations - Immersive Spaces in Teams

+## Version 5.2401.0

+1. The Radio in Lakehouse plays music, but the button on it is outdented, and music notes do not rise from the top, when initially joining a meeting.

+    Pressing the outdented button will cause the music to stop, and the clicking sound effect will play, while the button stays outdented.
+    Pressing the button once more will cause the radio to behave as intended.
+(38531)

+1. On Quest, users may experience frame drops between 20-30 in the Lakehouse environment when facing or looking at the mini waterfall.
+(32899)

+1. When user highlights a seat but other user occupies it.
+Seat stays highlighted until the seated user leaves the seat.
+(40764)

 ## Version 5.2315.0

 ### Audio

 1. Users who are experiencing poor network connection may hear audio quality issues as a result.
 There is currently no warning message for poor network quality.
 We'll be implementing this soon, as well as working continuously to improve overall audio quality.